kannan-kasthuri/Coding.Club/README.md

 # Coding.Club
+By Kasthuri Kannan, PhD.
-This repository contains the data and code for the coding club at NYU
+This repository contains the data and code for the coding club at NYU.